lulu98/stock-analysis-tool/README.md

 ### Markdown linter

-The linter for Markdown files is:
+The linters for Markdown files are:

 - `mdl`

 ### JSON linter

-The linter for JSON files is:
+The linters for JSON files are:

 - `jsonlint-php`

 ### Latex linter

-The linters for Latex files is:
+The linters for Latex files are:

 - `chktex`
 - `lacheck`

+### Bash linter

+The linters for Bash files are:

+- `shellcheck`

+### Python linter

+The linters for Python files are:

+- `pycodestyle`
+- `pylint`
+- `pyflakes`
+- `mccabe`

+## Unittests

+`Pytest` is used as the unit testing framework for this project.

+### Coverage

+The unit test stage is orchestrated via the `coverage` Python module.

+Current code coverage: 27%

 ## TODO

-- Put a demo file (Apple) into the project
-- Add more unit test python functions
+- Add more unit test Python functions
 - Clean code based on linter scripts
 - Create a CI/CD workflow.